hardwario/bc-website/content/doc/tutorials/raspberry-pi-tutorial.md

 ---

 {{< note "info" >}}
 You can follow this tutorial even without Raspberry Pi.
-You just have to install [**Playground Setup**]({{< relref "doc/tutorials/playground-setup.md" >}}) on your desktop.
+You just have to install [**BigClown Playground**]({{< relref "doc/basics/quick-start-guide.en.md" >}}) on your desktop.
 The Raspberry Pi approach is the easiest because you can download bc-rasbian image with pre-installed tools.
 {{< /note >}}

 This document is a practical guide of using the **BigClown IoT Kit**.
 It will guide you how **Raspberry Pi** can read the temperature from **Core Module**, control the LED, measure the relative air humidity from **Humidity Tag**, control small electronic devices using **Relay Module**.